Simon of HMS Amethyst, a real feline hero: find out more in the Featured Feline para at the foot of the page

 Socks Clinton

-When Bill and Hillary Clinton moved into 1600 Pennsylvania Avenue, Washington DC, on 20 January 1993, it took a few days before their black-and-white cat Socks came to join them; he had to endure a two-day car trip from Little Rock, Arkansas — but at least that gave time for his bed and litter-box to be made ready for him.
-There had not been a cat in the White House since Amy Carter's Siamese 'Misty Malarky Ying Yang', and Socks was only the fourth cat there since Franklin Roosevelt took office in 1933 — but he wasted no time in imposing his personality on the place.
-And it was not long at all before he became something of an internationally known celebrity.
+When Bill and Hillary Clinton moved into 1600 Pennsylvania Avenue, Washington DC, on 20 January 1993, it took a few days before their cat Socks came to join them; he had to endure a two-day car trip from Little Rock, Arkansas — but at least that gave time for his bed and litter-box to be made ready for him.
+There had not been a cat in the White House since Amy Carter's Siamese 'Misty Malarky Ying Yang', and Socks was only the fourth cat there since Calvin Coolidge left office in 1929 — but he wasted no time in imposing his personality on the place, and it was not long at all before he became an internationally known celebrity.

 Before Socks . . .

 As far back as Martha Washington's time, she kept cats at Mount Vernon — and even had a special door put in for them to come and go (the precursor of the cat-flap?)
 The youngest son of Abraham Lincoln — Tad, who lived to be only 18 (1853-71) — had a pet called Tabby; the great man himself is said to have liked cats.
-Rutherford Hayes, nineteenth President (from 1877 to 1881), had a Siamese kitten that was actually the first of the breed to be brought into the United States — a gift from the US consul in Bangkok to Hayes' wife Lucy.
-William McKinley (president from 1897 to 1901, when he was assassinated) had an Angora cat.
+Rutherford Hayes, nineteenth president (from 1877 to 1881), had a cat called Piccolomini, and also a Siamese kitten that was actually the first of the breed to be brought into the United States — a gift from the US consul in Bangkok to Hayes' wife Lucy.
+It was named Miss Pussy.
+William McKinley (president from 1897 to 1901, when he was assassinated) and his wife Ida had an Angora cat.
+When it had kittens, they were named after prominent figures.
+To the president's amusement, the runts of the litter were named Weyler and DeLome, after two Spanish dignitaries; however, these unfortunate kittens were the first casualties when war broke out between the US and Spain, and Ida promptly ordered them to be drowned.

-Amy Carter with Misty Malarky Ying Yang - click to enlarge Susan Ford with Chan - click to enlarge Later on, Caroline Kennedy and John-John had Tom Kitten, who adored their father, JFK; unfortunately, though, the President proved to have an allergy to cats, and so Tom had to be found another good home.
+Amy Carter with Misty Malarky Ying Yang Susan Ford with Shan Later on, Caroline Kennedy and John-John had Tom Kitten, who adored their father, JFK.
+Unfortunately, though, the President proved to have an allergy to cats, and so Tom had to be found another good home.
 Nevertheless, when he died, the cat merited an obituary in one of the Washington-area newspapers.
 'Unlike many humans in the same position', wrote the paper, 'he never wrote his memoirs of his days in the White House and never discussed them for quotation, though he was privy to many official secrets.'
-Susan Ford (Gerald Ford's daughter; he was president from 1974 to 1977) had a Siamese called Chan in the White House (near right).
-Ford was followed in 1977 by Jimmy Carter's administration and, as mentioned before, daughter Amy's Misty Malarky Ying Yang (far right) took over from Chan.
+Susan Ford (Gerald Ford's daughter; he was president from 1974 to 1977) had a Siamese called Shan Shien in the White House (near right).
+Apparently Shan's favourite sleeping place was in the Lincoln bedroom.
+Ford was followed in 1977 by Jimmy Carter's administration and, as mentioned before, daughter Amy's Misty Malarky Ying Yang (far right) took over from Shan.

-Ronald Reagan was very fond of the animals and had several, although it seems likely they were at his ranch and not in Washington.
-We know the name of one only, a stray tortoiseshell female he took in and named Sara.
+Ronald Reagan was very fond of the animals and had several tortoiseshell strays, although it seems likely they were at his ranch and not in Washington.
+Some didn't have names, but two of them were Sara and Cleo.

 And so to Socks . . .